Tone (linguistics): Africa

 Most languages of Sub-Saharan Africa are members of the Niger-Congo family, which is predominantly tonal; notable exceptions are Swahili (in the southeast), most languages spoken in the Senegambia (among them Wolof, Serer and Cangin languages), and Fulani.
 The Afroasiatic languages include both tonal (Chadic, Omotic) and nontonal (Semitic, Berber, Egyptian, and most Cushitic) branches.
-All three Khoisan language families—Khoe, Kx'a and Tuu—are tonal.
+All three Khoisan language families—Khoe, Kxʼa and Tuu—are tonal.
 Most languages of the Nilo-Saharan family are tonal.

 Asia

 Numerous tonal languages are widely spoken in China and Mainland Southeast Asia.
 Sino-Tibetan languages (including Meitei-Lon, Burmese, Mog and most varieties of Chinese; though some, such as Shanghainese, are only marginally tonal) and Kra–Dai languages (including Thai and Lao) are mostly tonal.
 The Hmong–Mien languages are some of the most tonal languages in the world, with as many as twelve phonemically distinct tones.
-Austronesian and Austroasiatic languages are mostly non-tonal, with a number of exceptions, e.g. Vietnamese (Austroasiatic), Cèmuhî and Yabem (Austronesian).
+Austronesian languages are mostly non-tonal, with a number of exceptions, e.g. Cèmuhî and Yabem (Austronesian).
+Austroasiatic languages are the only language family that show statistical variation in Mainland Southeast Asia, with one-third, or 24 tonal Austroasiatic languages out of a sample of 78 Austroasiatic languages studied by Brunelle & Kirby (2015).
 Tones in Vietnamese and Tsat may result from Chinese influence on both languages.
 There were tones in Middle Korean and a few tones in Japanese.
 Other languages represented in the region, such as Mongolian and Uyghur, belong to language families that do not contain any tonality as defined here.
-In South Asia tonal languages are rare, but some Indo-Aryan languages have tonality, including Punjabi, Haryanvi, Hindko, Khariboli, and Dogri, Sylheti, Chittagonian, Rohingya, Chakma as well as the Eastern Bengali dialects.
+In South Asia tonal languages are rare, but some Indo-Aryan languages have tonality, including Punjabi (includes Hindko), Haryanvi, Khariboli, and Dogri, Sylheti, Chittagonian, Rohingya, Chakma as well as the Eastern Bengali dialects.